Let 2016 be known as the year 3D printing went mainstream.

 No longer is it just a corral of startups.
 Last year, tech giants such as HP and General Electric became major players in the world of 3D printing.
 Now that more and more companies enter the fray, costs should go down thanks to healthy free market competition.

-I’m very excited to see where 3D printing goes in 2017.
+I’m very excited to see where the industry goes in 2017.
 We’re heading into a revolution, where 3D printing could really satisfy some of our most dire needs.

 Let’s take this time to look back at how 3D printing grew in 2016, and I’ll offer some predictions regarding what 3D printing can do this year.

-Last year, 3D printing grew from eliciting a “Huh?
+Last year, the industry grew from eliciting a “Huh?
 What’s that?” reaction from many people to a “Whoa!”
 Companies were able to print a dinosaur, transplantable human tissue, and even a house.

-In May, HP revolutionized the 3D printing world by announcing the Jet Fusion 3D Printing Solution — bringing 3D printing to scale.
+In May, HP revolutionized the industry by announcing the Jet Fusion 3D Printing Solution — bringing 3D printing to scale.
 This allowed companies to print materials up to 10 times faster and at half the cost of anything on the market at the time.
 Major brands such as Nike and BMW were announced as launch partners.

 Imagine that: the shoes you’re wearing could be 3D printed.
 Parts to your brand-new BMW could come from a 3D printer, not a factor.

 Before HP’s innovation, 3D printing had been costly and difficult to scale.
 It signaled a shift from niche manufacturers to big tech.
 HP, now a disruptor, fired its biggest salvo at the $12 trillion manufacturing industry.

 Not to be outdone, General Electric went shopping.
 GE purchased two 3D printing firms — Sweden’s Arcam AB and Germany’s Concept Laser.
 Altogether, GE invested roughly $1.5 billion in 3D printing last year.